Publishing Careers

 Publishing jobs tend to be centered around commerce hubs and big cities.
 The “Big 5” trade publishing companies — Hachette, HarperCollins, Macmillan, Penguin Random House, Simon and Schuster — are all headquartered in New York City.

 There are short-term training programs — notably, NYU and Columbia — designed to introduce you to publishing and to help you find work in the field.
-A program such as this might help you find gainful employment in publishing, but is not required.
+These programs might help you find opportunities in publishing, but they are not necessary for gainful employment.
 What is required is that you network and get hands-on experience.

 Hiring timelines in publishing are variable although some publishers have set internship deadlines.